Daniel Varoujan: Death

 The Armenian writer and doctor Roupen Sevag and three other eyewitnesses described the torture and death of Varoujan.
 After being arrested and jailed, they were told that they were being taken to a village.
 On the way, a Turkish official and his assistant, accompanied by five heavily armed "policemen", stopped the convoy.
 After robbing the five prisoners, the first two who were in charge left and ordered the other five to take them away.
 After taking them to the woods, they attacked the prisoners, took off their clothes until all of them were left naked.
 Then they tied them one by one to the trees and started cutting them slowly with knives.
 Their screams could be heard by witnesses in hiding from a long distance.

 One of Varoujan's major works was The Song of the Bread (Հացին երգը) a fifty-page collection of poems.
 Confiscated during the genocide, it was an unfinished manuscript at the time of his death.
 Reportedly saved by bribing Turkish officials.

 The Song of the Bread was published posthumously in 1921.
 The poems celebrate the simple majesty of village agricultural life led by Armenian peasant farmers.

 More than anyone else of their time, Siamanto and Varoujan verbalized the hopes of the Armenians around the start of the 20th century.
-Using legends, old epics, and pagan mythology as a springboard and allegory for their aspirations, they awaited the Armenian people's deliverance from Sharia Law, decolonisation, and the rebirth of Armenian literature and the arts.
+They used legends, old epics, and pagan mythology as a springboard for their work.